Skip to main content

 portrait photography poses seven eights

-Once the nomenclature has been learnt, the poses become instantly recognisable in most fashion shots; direct, three quarters etc, as does the lighting of course.
-Can you now describe, in lighting and posing parlance, exactly whats going on in the shots above?
-Its a good observational habit to get into and makes shopping less off a drag! (for me at least).
+Once the nomenclature has been learnt, the poses become instantly recognisable in most fashion shots; direct, three quarters etc, as does the lighting, of course.
+Can you now describe, in lighting and posing parlance, exactly what’s going on in the shots above?
+It’s a good observational habit to get into and makes shopping less of a drag! (for me, at least).

 Standing poses

-For examples of siting poses and full length portrait please visit our Pinterest page – make sure they you bookmark it as we update it frequently.
+For examples of sitting poses and full-length portraits, please visit our Pinterest page – make sure you bookmark it as we update it frequently.

 portrait photography poses on pinterest